Baykar Bayraktar TB2: African insurgencies

-Some parts of Africa face attacks by highly mobile bands of Islamist militants, moving through scrubby terrain by motorbike to attack isolated military and civilian targets.
-This had largely been in the Sahel, but by 2019 had been spreading.
-Drones provide countries with aerial surveillance capacity to seek and potentially attack insurgents.
-Buying from Turkey reduces the dependence of Niger and Togo on former colonial power France.
+Some parts of Africa face attacks by highly mobile bands of Islamist militants, who move through scrubby terrain by motorbike to attack isolated military and civilian targets.
+These attacks had largely been in the Sahel, but by 2019 they had been spreading.
+Drones provide countries with the aerial surveillance capacity to seek and potentially attack insurgents.
+Buying from Turkey reduces the dependence of Niger and Togo on former-colonial-power France.

+2025 India-Pakistan conflict

+According to Indian armed forces, on the nights of 8 and 9 May during Operation Sindoor, the indigenous Akashteer system shot down every single drone launched by Pakistan—including the Bayraktar TB2s.
+India either shot them down or they failed to strike their targets.
+Most Bykers were shot down as soon as they crossed into Indian airspace while several Bayraktar TB2s were downed while still over Pakistan.